atbcb/usab-uswds/_pages/about/budget-performance/no-fear-act-report.md

 ---
-title: No FEAR Act Report
+title: No FEAR Act Reports
 layout: page
 toc: sidenav.html
 banner-title: About the U.S. Access Board
 permalink: /about/no-fear-report.html
 ---

-# {{ page.title }}s (FY 2022)

-United States Access Board
-Annual Report for Fiscal Year 2021
-Under the Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002
+# Annual Report for Fiscal Year 2022 <br >/ Under the Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002

-Report Prepared For:
+**Report Prepared For:** /
-Speaker of the U.S. House of Representatives
-President Pro Tempore of the U.S. Senate
+Speaker of the U.S. House of Representatives / President Pro Tempore of the U.S. Senate /
-Committee on Homeland Security and Governmental Affairs, U.S. Senate Committee on Oversight and Reform of the House of Representatives Committee on Judiciary, U.S. Senate
+Committee on Homeland Security and Governmental Affairs, U.S. Senate / Committee on Judiciary, U.S. Senate /
-Committee on Judiciary of the House of Representatives Committee on Health, Education, Labor, and Pensions, U.S. Senate U.S. Equal Employment Opportunity Commisson
+U.S. Equal Employment Opportunity Commisson /
-Attorney General
+Attorney General /
 U.S. Office of Personnel Management

 ## I. Introduction